juanfrank77/juanfrank77/README.md

 <img align="right" src="https://raw.githubusercontent.com/juanfrank77/juanfrank77/master/tech-bg.png" alt="Tech Background">

 I'm Juan Gonzalez.
 A systems engineer with a kind of accidented career path.
-I was trained as a back-end developer but I have always been more interested in the user interface and the user interaction with different apps & programs.
+I have always been more interested in the user interface and its interaction with sites & apps.

-I want to make stuff look good, be intuitive of use and accessible to people across languages, borders and cultures.
+I want to make things look good, be intuitive of use and accessible to people across languages, borders and cultures.

 ## What I'm doing

 👨‍💻 I’m currently working at a wonderful company called [Globant](https://www.globant.com).

-📚 I'm learning more about UI development, functional programming, tech effects on the brain and flow based focus.
+📚 I'm learning more about UI development, web & human performance, and sharing about these things in my blog.

 ## What I use